Cryotherapy helping heal Tampa Bay area veterans

 Monica Sereda retired from the U.S. Army and is now on the U.S. para-cycling team.
 Sereda, who calls St. Petersburg home, also battles Fibromyalgia.

-Sereda and Ramos are both finding comfort and renewal at Elite Cryotherapy.
+Sereda and Ramos are both finding comfort and renewal at Elite Body Cryotherapy.

 The veteran-owned and operated business tells 8 On Your Side that once a client steps inside their cryotherapy chamber, over the course of three minutes, the body is exposed to sub-zero temperatures that range between –139°F and -200°F.